Atenolol for haemangioma

 This information sheet from Great Ormond Street Hospital (GOSH) describes how this medicine is given and some of its possible side effects.
 Each person reacts differently to medicines so your child will not necessarily experience every side effect mentioned.
 If you have any questions or concerns, please ask your doctor, nurse or pharmacist or telephone one of the contact numbers of this information sheet.

 Atenolol belongs to a group of medicines known as beta blockers which narrow blood vessels to haemangiomas.
 This reduces blood flow and increases softness to the haemangioma, as well as reducing it in size.

-A haemangioma is a collection of small immature blood vessels.
-They are sometimes called ‘strawberry marks’ because the surface of some haemangiomas look a bit like a strawberry.
+A haemangioma is a collection of immature blood vessels, sometimes called ‘strawberry marks’ because the surface of some haemangiomas looks a bit like a strawberry.